MicrosoftDocs/visualstudio-docs/docs/code-quality/code-analysis-for-managed-code-warnings.md

 - dotnet
 ---
 # .NET Code Analysis Rules
-The Managed Code Analysis tool provides warnings that indicate rule violations in managed code libraries.
-The warnings are organized into rule areas such as design, localization, performance, and security.
-Each warning signifies a violation of a Managed Code Analysis rule.
-This section provides in-depth discussions and examples for each Managed Code Analysis warning.
+The .NET Code Analysis tool provides diagnostics that indicate rule violations in .NET code libraries.
+The diagnostics are organized into rule areas such as design, localization, performance, and security.
+Each diagnostic signifies a violation of a .NET Code Analysis rule.
+This section provides in-depth discussions and examples for each .NET Code Analysis diagnostic.

- The following table shows the type of information that is provided for each warning.
+ The following table shows the type of information that is provided for each diagnostic.

 |Item|Description|
 |----------|-----------------|